 Is this data any good?
 Let's check how it looks overall, in terms of how often teams beat the spread:

-This basically fits a normal distribution.
+This looks basically like we might expect.
 For 2017-18, two standard deviations from the mean is a little under 10 (~9.8) wins or losses vs. the spread.

-Within this time range, the all-time worst team vs. the spread was the 2011-2012 Louisiana-Lafayette Ragin Cajuns, who managed an astonishing 16 losses vs. the spread in the regular season.
+All Time Worst Against the Spread: the 2011-2012 Louisiana-Lafayette Ragin Cajuns, who managed an astonishing 16 losses vs. the spread in the regular season.
 They went 16-16 in the season, 10-6 in conference, so they weren't awful - but they were consistently worse than expected.